You’ve worked hard to reach the point where you can finally start contributing to your nest egg. But, how much should you save each month?

 Don’t Forget About Your Emergency Fund

 When figuring how much money you can afford to stash away in a high-yield savings account, keep your emergency fund in mind.
 It’s easy to get wrapped up in planning for the distant future.
 But you want to prepare in the short term in case a financial emergency arises.
-Plus, it’ll be counterproductive to borrow from your nest egg for an emergency as you may incur fees and penalties.
+Plus, borrowing from your nest egg for an emergency may incur fees and penalties.

 And Other Large Purchases…

 Do you plan to spend on big-ticket items between now and retirement?
 Maybe you need to save up for a down payment on a new home, buy commercial real estate for a new business venture or load your children’s college fund?

 You should also factor in the costs of these purchases when determining how much to save every month.
 Otherwise, you could set an inflated goal and have to backtrack and readjust later on down the line.